-When hearing “threatened species”, one usually thinks of tigers or elephants, but the UK has lost more than 500 natives species in the last 200 years, a phenomenon which accelerated in the 20th Century, including 12 per cent of mammals like the great auk and the red-backed shrike, and almost a quarter of its native butterflies.
+When hearing “threatened species”, one usually thinks of tigers or elephants, but the UK has lost more than 500 native species in the last 200 years, a phenomenon which accelerated in the 20th Century, including 12 per cent of mammals like the great auk and the red-backed shrike, and almost a quarter of its native butterflies.

-During this WWF’s Earth Hour, it is important that we reflect on our habits, before it becomes too late to save species which are essential to our biodiversity and sometimes our economy.
+During this WWF’s Earth Hour, it is important that we reflect on our habits before it becomes too late to save species which are essential to our biodiversity and sometimes our economy.

 The Department of Energy and Climate Change attributes climate change to “rising levels of carbon dioxide and (…) methane”, also known as greenhouse gases, which are “almost entirely due to human activity” such as agriculture, chemical manufacturing and deforestation.
 Those threaten animals and their habitats.

 Dr Pam Berry, a lecturer in Environmental Change and Management at the University of Oxford, thinks economic growth is given priority over local wildlife, even though “there are some planning constraints like the Wildlife and Countryside Act which will help certain species and initiatives”.

 For Fred Rumsey, a botanist at the National History Museum in London, the most threatened species in the UK are “those which rely on colder winters, particularly those living at the greatest altitudes”, like Scottish Wildcats in the Highlands.
 Others on the coast like bottlenose dolphins can also be threatened by storminess, pollution and increasing sea levels due to melting polar ice sheets.